Student loan help for millions coming from Biden after delay

 Wednesday’s announcement was set for the White House after Biden returns from vacation in Rehoboth Beach, Delaware.
 The administration had briefly considered higher education schools in the president’s home state for a larger reveal, but scaled back their plans.

-Biden was initially skeptical of student loan debt cancellation as he faced off against more progressive Democratic Sens.
-Elizabeth Warren and Bernie Sanders, who had proposed cancellations of $50,000 or more, during the 2020 primaries.
+Biden was initially skeptical of student loan debt cancellation as he faced off against more progressive Sens.
+Elizabeth Warren, D-Mass., and Bernie Sanders, I-Vt., who had proposed cancellations of $50,000 or more, during the 2020 primaries.

 As he tried to shore up support among younger voters and prepare for a general election battle against then-President Donald Trump, Biden unveiled his initial proposal for debt cancellation of $10,000 per borrower, with no mention of an income cap.